databrickslabs/ucx/README.md

 ### Table Migration Workflow Tasks
 - `migrate_dbfs_root_delta_tables` - Migrate delta tables from the DBFS root using deep clone, along with legacy table ACL migrated if any.
 - `migrate_external_tables_sync` - Migrate external tables using [`SYNC`](https://docs.databricks.com/en/sql/language-manual/sql-ref-syntax-aux-sync.html) command, along with legacy table ACL migrated if any.
-- `migrate_tables_in_mounts_experimental` - An experimental task that migrates tables in mount points using a `CREATE TABLE` command, optinally sets a default tables owner if provided in `default_table_owner` conf parameter.
-You must run the `scan_tables_in_mounts_experimental` workflow before running this task, otherwise it will do nothing.
 - Following workflows/tasks are on the roadmap and being developed:
   - Migrate view
   - Migrate tables using CTAS